-There's a storm brewing outside my window as I pen this story, all my dogs seeking shelter, warned of the impending squall by rolling thunder and lightning flashes.
+A storm is brewing outside my window as I pen this story, all my dogs seeking shelter, warned of the impending squall by rolling thunder and lightning flashes.

-I am a Vietnam vet, all manner of drugs available to me during my tour.
-I mostly passed on the drugs, fearing that I might be incognizant during an attack.
+As a Vietnam vet, I had all manner of drugs available to me during my tour.
+I mostly passed, fearing being stoned during an attack.
 Some of my fellow troopers saw things differently, wanting to feel stoned rather than face a possible unpleasant situation without some sort of anesthetic.
 Years later, no longer worrying about physical death, I learned to anesthetize myself against the mental pain that had begun attacking the fortress of my soul because of a rapidly failing marriage.

-Carol, my girlfriend at the time, was also my drug guru, guiding me carefully down a path of knowledge and abuse.
-She was a gorgeous blonde-haired woman with smoky blue eyes, heaving breasts and a sardonic smile.
+Carol, my girlfriend at the time, became my drug guru, guiding me carefully down a path of knowledge and abuse.
+She was a gorgeous blond-haired woman with smoky blue eyes, heaving breasts and a sardonic smile.
 She chain-smoked and always had a cigarette in her hand, except when she was burning a joint.

 On a night such as this, we attended a concert and laser light show at the fairgrounds of Oklahoma City.
-As a noisy thunderstorm raged outside, hundreds of drugged-out latter day hippies raged inside, listening to psychedelic music while watching a colorful light show projected on the ceilings and walls.
+As a noisy thunderstorm raged outside, hundreds of drugged-out latter-day hippies raged inside, listening to psychedelic music while watching a colorful light show projected on the ceilings and walls.
 Like everyone else in the house, marijuana zonked Carol and I, the promoters of the event expecting as much.
-They did not care, nor did the off-duty Oklahoma City cops acting as security guards.
+They didn't care, nor did the off-duty Oklahoma City cops acting as security guards.

 The last movie I saw as a civilian before becoming one with the military was Easy Rider.
 To say the movie affected me is an understatement.
 I rarely remember a movie for a week after seeing it, but almost forty years have passed since viewing Easy Rider and many of the scenes remain lodged in my mind.